BabylonJS/OldDocumentationSite/content/How_To/mesh/How_to_use_Bones_and_Skeletons.md

 };
 ```

-In order to leverage the color map you will need to pass an array of objects with this format:
+In order to leverage the color map you will need to pass in an array of objects with this format:
 ```javascript
 let colorMapItem = {
    color : BABYLON.Color3, //The Color to use